 Building from birth

 Children learn language most rapidly in the earliest years of life – while the brain is developing at its fastest rate.
 The Hamm Center understands the fusion between language heard and language spoken, and its role in literacy and learning.
-For children who are deaf and hard of hearing, early intervention makes all the difference – which is why Hamm Center programs begin in infancy.
+For children who are deaf or hard of hearing, early intervention makes all the difference – which is why the Hamm Center’s programs begin in infancy.
+Auditory-Verbal Sessions create a partnership between the therapist and family to build skills necessary to develop a child’s speech and language.

 DEVELOPING THE READING BRAIN